 A fine evening’s entertainment, Synth Wave Live was not just any old normal event.
-It was an electronic music event curated by electronic music enthusiasts with a genuine passion and knowledge of the genre.
+It was an electronic music event curated by electronic music enthusiasts.
 An ambitious international undertaking that came off, it more than satisfied all those who retain a zest for classic synthpop ie pop music that uses synthesizers.
 And for those who sneer at music that has been created as if acid house never happened, then more fool them… they’re the ones missing out 😉

 THE KNIFE ‘Pass This On’

 MARSHEAUX ‘Dream Of A Disco’

 KOISHII & HUSH featuring JOHN TAYLOR ‘C’est Tout Est Noir’ – Black Night Remix